Antesser/image_downloader/Readme.md

 > uploading image was *Пикачу.jpeg*, in order to get the image you should paste just *Пикачу*

 If the filtered image is not yet available, the server will return a JSONResponse indicating that the filtered image is being processed.
 You can then wait a few moments and try again.
 If required image wasn't even loaded you'll receive a JSONResponse with information about it as well.
+If everything is ok you'll get FileResponse with requested image.